veekaybee/veekaybee.github.io/_posts/2019-07-08-python-type-hints.md

 The CPU is pretty stupid.
 It can do really powerful stuff, but it only understands machine language, which, at its core, is electricity.
 A representation of machine language is 1s and 0s.

-To get to those 1s and 0s, we need to move from our high-level, to low-level langugage.
+To get to those 1s and 0s, we need to move from our high-level, to low-level language.
 This is where compiled and interepreted languages come in.

 When languages are either [compiled or executed ](http://openbookproject.net/thinkcs/python/english2e/ch01.html) (python is executed via interpreter), the code is turned into lower-level machine code that tells the lower-level components of the computer i.e. the hardware, what to do.